New View Apartments Focuses on Support, Independence

 Aside from their personal successes, Donna is most proud of their inclusion within the Tryon community.
 “Over the years, they have become part of the community.
 This is such a small town.
 We visit the same grocery store and local restaurants and we go to things downtown.
 They have integrated into the community so well and the community welcomes them,” she shares.

-For more information about Monarch’s residential options, to submit a residential application or view a virtual tour of a group home, visit here.
+For more information about Monarch’s residential options or to virtually tour a group home, visit here.

 Posted on: Wednesday September 21, 2022